Bypassing the challenges of federal facility modernization

 Outdated spaces put missions at risk, but improvements have been slow in coming.

-To put it plainly: building remodels and upgrades have not been a priority in Federal spaces for a long time.
+Despite their value, building remodels and upgrades have not been a priority in Federal spaces for a long time.
 Many of these buildings are in sore need of repair and modernization.
 The worst of them are falling apart, and many others are lacking in features that could make them better.
 These outdated spaces inhibit mission readiness.

 Because of the complexity and red tape involved in MILCON, construction projects can take up to a decade or more to finalize.
 By that point, the technology may already be obsolete.
 With the time and effort required, and the odds of any commander being able to see the project through to completion, it’s not surprising that other concerns frequently take priority.

 These difficulties are compounded by the challenges of traditional construction and the many steps required to see a project to completion.
 These two inefficient processes have combined repeatedly to exacerbate the current infrastructure crisis facing the military today.
-But you do not need to be locked into this way of doing things.
+But you don’t need to be locked into this way of doing things.

 Large conference room at Lackland AFB